 - A. Staff will receive annual training and resources necessary to ensure a safe, engaging, and supportive learning environment. - 1.
 The training and resources provided to staff will address: - a.
 The contents and requirements of this policy as well as Students' Rights and Responsibilities. - b.
 Prevention and a continuum of intervention/support techniques designed to promote expected school behaviors and discourage students from engaging in behaviors that interfere with the provision of a safe, engaging, and supportive environment. - 2.
-Training for staff members regarding the implementation of positive behavioral interventions and supports is available from the Office of School Administration and the Department of Special Education and Student Services. - B. Through the school improvement process schools will analyze school discipline data and develop strategies to address student needs. - C. When students demonstrate behavioral infractions, school administrators will ensure that disciplinary consequences include opportunities for students and parents to understand the nature of the behavioral infractions and how to avoid future violations. - D. Students demonstrating behavioral infractions may be referred to the school problem solving team to determine if there is a need for an individualized student behavior plan.

-- E. Principals will ensure that intervention and support will be provided to any Pre-Kindergarten through Grade 2 student who: - 1.
+Training for staff members regarding the implementation of positive behavioral interventions and supports is available from Central Office staff. - B. Through the school improvement process, or other identified data protocol, schools will analyze school discipline dashboard data reports for trends and disproportionality and develop strategies to address student needs that reflect a restorative approach. - C. When students demonstrate behavioral infractions, school administrators will ensure disciplinary consequences include opportunities for students and parents to understand the nature of the behavioral infractions and how to avoid future violations. - D. Students demonstrating behavioral infractions may be referred to the school problem solving team to determine if there is a need for an individualized student behavior plan. - E. Principals will ensure that intervention and support will be provided to any prekindergarten through grade 2 student who: - 1.
 Is suspended; - 2.
-Commits an act that would cause a student in Grade 3 or higher to be suspended; or - 3.
+Commits an act that would cause a student in grade 3 or higher to be suspended; or - 3.
 Is disruptive to the school environment.